cloudfoundry-community/bosh-vault/README.md

   token: NO_DEFAULT
   timeout: 30 (How many seconds we should wait when contacting Vault before timing out)
   prefix: secret (The name of the KV mount in Vault)
+  ca: NO_DEFAULT (Path to the CA to trust when connecting to Vault)
+  skipverify: false (Whether or not to skip verifying TLS trust)
 tls:
   cert: NO_DEFAULT (Path to the cert used to secure the config server api)
   key: NO_DEFUAULT (Path to the key used to secure the config server api)